yesodweb/yesod-cookbook/Detailed-change-list.md

 * Renamed SqlPersist to SqlPersistT (former is kept as a deprecated synonym)
 * Split up PersistField typeclass into PersistField and PersistFieldSql, the latter having the sqlType method.
 * Much of the typeclass setup has been refactored to avoid the need passing undefined in the internals.
 No user-facing change should be involved here.
+* If you define custom datatypes to be used by Persistent, they will usually need to be defined in a separate module due to the GHC stage restriction.

 # 2013-02-18